 The name card is the card a graduation candidate presents to the reader before crossing the stage at the commencement ceremony.
 This is how your name will appear on your diploma.
 Do not alter your name card.

 All residence halls close at 6 p.m. on the Friday of the first commencement ceremony.
-Degree candidates living in the residence halls and participating in the Commencement Ceremony are allowed to stay in their rooms Friday evening and check out by 2 p.m. on Saturday.
-Arrangements to check out with a Community Advisor (CA) must be made prior to Friday.
+Degree candidates living in the residence halls and participating in the Commencement Ceremony are allowed to stay in their rooms to participate in their ceremony.
+Students must check out no later than the day after their ceremony.
+Arrangements to check out with a housing staff member must be made prior to Friday.

 Rented textbooks may be returned anytime during the semester to the University Store.
-During finals, rental returns will be accepted at the University Store-The Crossing, Monday - Thursday from 7:30 a.m. to 7 p.m., Friday from 7:30 a.m. to 6 p.m.
+During finals, rental returns will be accepted at the University Store-The Crossing, Monday - Friday from 7:30 a.m. to 6 p.m.
 Late returns will be subject to a $52 late fee per book.
-No returns will be accepted after May 12th.
-Students will be charged the new replacement cost for the non-returned rental textbooks if the books have not been received by close of business on May 13th.
+No returns will be accepted after December 10th, 2021.
+Students will be charged the new replacement cost for the non-returned rental textbooks if the books have not been received by close of business on (date TBA).

 Looking your best and conducting yourself in a manner appropriate to the decorum of this time-honored ceremony are ways you can show pride in your accomplishment.
 Here are some tips to help make your Commencement Day special: